Protecting your money

 It’s surprising, how many people still keep some cash at home ‘just in case’.
 But actually, your money should be relatively safe in a high street bank or building society.

-Every banking institution has processes in place to help protect your money and, as a consumer, you’re protected by the Financial Conduct Authority and the Financial Services Compensation Scheme, too.
+Every banking institution has processes in place to help protect your money and, as a consumer, you’re protected by the Financial Conduct Authority (FCA) and the Financial Services Compensation Scheme, too.
 Find out more about organisations that protect your money.

 What else do I need to know?